Atharva-sp21/ReelSync/README.md

 ![OpenAI](https://img.shields.io/badge/OpenAI-412991?style=for-the-badge&logo=openai&logoColor=white)
 ![Airtable](https://img.shields.io/badge/Airtable-18BFFF?style=for-the-badge&logo=airtable&logoColor=white)

+## 💡 The Problem & The Solution

+**The Problem:** In the era of short-form video, users save countless tutorials, tech tools, and inspiring content daily.
+However, native social media apps offer terrible organization tools.
+Saved videos pile up in an unsearchable, chaotic list, making it nearly impossible to retrieve that one specific recipe or coding tool when you actually need it.

+**The Solution:** ReelSync transforms chaotic social media consumption into a structured personal knowledge base.
+By simply texting a video link to a bot, our automated ETL (Extract, Transform, Load) pipeline instantly scrapes the metadata, leverages AI to contextually categorize the content, and pushes it to a searchable, custom-built web dashboard.
+No manual data entry required.

 An end-to-end, fully automated backend pipeline that scrapes Instagram Reels, uses AI to categorize the vibe, and seamlessly pushes the data to a live, searchable public dashboard.

 ## 🔗 Important Links